csaid/csaid.github.io/_posts/2021-08-14-teens-loneliness-social-media.md

 ### Conclusion
-I do not know which of these three mechanisms is correct, but I suspect that both play a role.
+I do not know which of these three mechanisms is correct, but I suspect that more than one may play a role.
 Either way, I am not persuaded by individual-level correlations between social media use and well-being.
 To me, the time series trends and common sense mechanisms are much more persuasive, and I’d be very interested in any future studies that explore these kinds of network-based hypotheses.